mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 ```
 hifiasm -o ilAgrStra1.asm -t 4 PacBioHiFi_100.fa.gz
 ```
 This should take only a couple of minutes.
 Once its done, hifiasm will output a series of files, they will end in `.bed` and `.gfa.`.
-Have a look at the [hifiasm](https://github.com/chhylp123/hifiasm) github page to get acostumed with the software.
+Have a look at the [hifiasm](https://github.com/chhylp123/hifiasm) github page to get accustomed with the software.

 The first output we are interested in is the one ending in `.asm.bp.r_utg.noseq.gfa`.
 Open this file on [bandage](https://github.com/rrwick/Bandage/releases/).
-Bandage will look something like the image bellow, you need to upload the file and then click `Draw graph`.
+Bandage will look something like the image below, you need to upload the file and then click `Draw graph`.

 ![image](https://user-images.githubusercontent.com/4116164/236863823-05841121-6dd8-40af-8885-6482662f423c.png)

 Humn... what do you see when you look at the Bandage image?
 Is it a linear or circular sequence?
 Interesting...
 Ok, now we are going to go back to the other Hifiasm outputs.
 We have open the unitigs one on Bandage, but now we want to work with the final contig output Hifiasm has generated.
-Hifiasm outpus it all in the [.gfa](http://gfa-spec.github.io/GFA-spec/GFA1.html) format, so we need to use the one-liner bellow to get a fasta sequence out of the `.gfa`.
+Hifiasm outpus it all in the [.gfa](http://gfa-spec.github.io/GFA-spec/GFA1.html) format, so we need to use the one-liner below to get a fasta sequence out of the `.gfa`.

 ```
 awk '/^S/ {print ">"$2"\n"$3}' ilAgrStra1.asm.bp.p_ctg.gfa > ilAgrStra1.asm.bp.p_ctg.fa